-How can representative democracies be strengthened to govern more effectively?
+Can representative democracies be strengthened to govern more effectively?
 The SSRC’s Anxieties of Democracy program is motivated by a concern about whether the core institutions of established democracies—elections, mass media, political parties, interest groups, social movements, and, especially, legislatures—can capably address large problems in the public interest.
-Though emphasis will be placed on “anxieties of democracy” in the United States, the program will also work comparatively and conceptually across the globe.
+Though emphasis is currently placed on “anxieties of democracy” in the United States, the program will also work comparatively and conceptually across the globe.

 The Anxieties of Democracy program is a major new initiative for the Council.
 It was developed through a set of convenings of leading thinkers from a range of fields.
 These early contributions have been gathered in a budding digital forum: The Democracy Papers.

-With core support from the William and Flora Hewlett Foundation, and additional funding from the Ford Foundation and the Rockefeller Brothers Fund, the program is overseen by an Advisory Committee and key staff who frame its agendas, organize seminars and conferences, generate publications, and connect with relevant audiences.
+With core support from The William and Flora Hewlett Foundation, and additional funding from the Ford Foundation and the Rockefeller Brothers Fund, the program is overseen by an Advisory Committee and key staff who frame its agendas, organize seminars and conferences, generate publications, and connect with diverse audiences.

 The program’s first phase of activities is organized around five working groups.
-There are two core groups – one with a broad focus on democratic institutions and another on the challenge of citizen access to democratic institutions, understood as “participation.”
-Three policy-oriented working groups will, in turn, address the potential of representative democracies to contend with the tests posed by climate change, state security, and what we are calling “the politics of distribution.”
+There are two core groups—one with a broad focus on democratic institutions and another on the challenge of citizen access to democratic institutions, understood as “participation.”
+Three policy-oriented working groups, in turn, address the potential of representative democracies to contend with the tests posed by climate change, state security, and what we are calling “the politics of distribution.”

 For news and announcements about the Anxieties of Democracy program's activities, please click here: @SSRCdemocracy.